 - Barcelona: $15-$25

 There are plenty of cheap (and crappy) hotels all throughout Europe — just don’t expect much at the budget traveler’s price range.
 However, the price of a cheap hotel can sometimes be lower than a hostel if it is shared between two people.
-Do check guidebooks for recommendations as sometime the cheap (yet quality) independent hotels aren’t listed though the online booking portals.
+Do check guidebooks for recommendations as sometimes the cheap (yet quality) independent hotels aren’t listed though the online booking portals.